afroditeapp/afrodite-server-tools/docs/initial_server_setup.md

 1. Create Ubuntu server 22.04 VPS instance.
-If you want create another user named app_admin_user_with_ssh for SSH access check minimal cloud init template.
+If you want create another user named afrodite_admin_user_with_ssh for SSH access check minimal cloud init template.

-Rest of the instructions assume that you have created user named app_admin_user_with_ssh.
+Rest of the instructions assume that you have created user named afrodite_admin_user_with_ssh.
 Replace the username with your own if you have another username.

 If you don't use cloud init template then you also need install dependencies: